 What is the most important information I should know about clindamycin (Cleocin HCl, Cleocin Pediatric)?

-Do not take clindamycin together with erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, and others).
+Do not take clindamycin together with erythromycin (E.E.S., EryPed, Ery-Tab, Erythrocin, Pediazole, and others).

 Before using clindamycin, tell your doctor if you have kidney disease, liver disease, an intestinal disorder such as colitis or Crohn's disease, or a history of asthma, eczema, or allergic skin reaction.

-Take this medication for the full prescribed length of time.
-Your symptoms may get better before the infection is completely cleared.
+Take this medicine for the full prescribed length of time.
+Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Clindamycin will not treat a viral infection such as the common cold or flu.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, stop taking clindamycin and call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.